itachi-p/habit-change/README.md

-# habit_change
+# habit-change

-Challenge changing habits in 30 days.
+Support app to change habits in 30 days.

-### Development plan
+## Development plan

 1. Create a login screen using Firebase Authentication.
 2. Create the application body.
 3. Submit the completed app to Google Play by the end of March/2020.
+(Before number 3, began Corona-Shock and development stopped.
+Oh...)

 ###### Details on 1. above
 1. Prepare a temporary login screen. (done)